 DERMATOLOGY CERTIFIED NURSE PRACTIONER

 The Dermatology Nurse Practitioner Certification Board (DNPCB) promotes the highest standards for dermatology nurse practitioner expertise for optimal patient care and has established a credentialing mechanism for validating proficiency.
-DNPCB recognizes the value of education programs, research, and clinical practice which foster personal and professional growth.
+The DNPCB recognizes the value of education programs, research, and clinical practice which foster personal and professional growth.
+Please visit the DNPCB website at http://dnpcb.org.

-DNPCB is currently in the process of updating the certification examination content for 2019.
-They are seeking accreditation through a peer-review process by the Accreditation Board for Specialty Nursing Certification (ABSNC) that award nursing certification organizations who demonstrate compliance with the highest quality standards.
+The DNPCB is currently seeking accreditation through a peer-review process by the Accreditation Board for Specialty Nursing Certification (ABSNC) that award nursing certification organizations who demonstrate compliance with the highest quality standards.
+The ABSNC is the only accrediting body specifically for nursing certification – http://www.nursingcertification.org.

 To be eligible to sit for the Dermatology Certified Nurse Practitioner (DCNP) exam, candidates must meet the following requirements: